feaselkl/Getting-Started-With-Apache-Spark/PITCHME.md

 * Install stand-alone (Linux, Windows, or Mac)
 * Use with a Hadoop distribution like Cloudera or Hortonworks
+* Use Databricks Unified Analytics Platform on AWS or Azure
 * Use with a Hadoop PaaS solution like Amazon ElasticMapReduce or Azure HDInsight
-* Use Databricks Unified Analytics Platform on AWS or Azure

-We will look at the first two in this talk.
+We will look at the first three in this talk.

 ---